tekknolagi/tekknolagi.github.com/_posts/2024-01-13-typed-c-extensions.md

 * A tool to transform interpreters into JIT compilers

-This means that instead of writing fancy JIT compiler changes to get this to work, I wrote an interpreter change.
+This means that instead of writing fancy JIT compiler changes to get this to work, we wrote an interpreter change.
 Their `cpyext` (C API) handling code already contains a little "interpreter" of sorts to make calls to C extensions.
 It looks at `ml_flags` to distinguish between `METH_O` and `METH_FASTCALL`, for example.

-So I added a new case that looks like this pseudocode:
+So we added a new case that looks like this pseudocode:

 ```diff
 diff --git a/tmp/interp.py b/tmp/typed-interp.py